Liturgies

 Pontifical Council for the Family.
 The Family and Human Rights 2001.

-The CCC does not have an investigative role in the protection of children and vulnerable adults, our role is to develop and promote best practice towards children, young people and vulnerable adults.
+The PSC does not have an investigative role in the protection of children and vulnerable adults.
+Our role is to develop and promote best practice towards children, young people and vulnerable adults involved in parish activities.
 We do this through a two stage process by ensuring that all volunteers:

 1 Are vetted by Access NI; and

-2 Attend a Parish Information Session to ensure they develop their understanding of their responsibilities for promoting and safeguarding in all parish activities involving children, young people and vulnerable adults.
+2 Attend the relevant Parish Information Session to ensure they develop their understanding of their responsibilities for promoting and safeguarding in all parish activities involving children, young people and vulnerable adults.

 Through an ongoing audit of all the activities which occur in the church and in the pastoral centre, we maintain a record of all the individuals involved.

 Our purpose is to advise all parish organisations of their responsibilities in relation to who they should contact if they have any queries or concerns.
-They are listed below.
+See “Who should I report a concern to” section below.

-Child Protection - This is comprehensively explained at the parish information sessions delivered by the Vicariate Support team and this is why attendance at such sessions is mandatory before anyone can work with children, young people or vulnerable adults in our parish.
+Children & Young People Protection & Vulnerable Adults Safeguarding – This is comprehensively explained at the parish information sessions delivered by the Vicariate Support team and this is why attendance at such sessions is mandatory for all volunteers who work with children, young people or vulnerable adults in our parish.

-When the references are in place, the applicant then completes three forms which are forwarded to the Diocesan Safeguarding Office – these forms include:
+When the references are in place, the applicant then completes three forms:

 2 An Access NI Vetting Form; and

-3 A Declaration form which is completed by the applicant and the Chair of Deputy Chair of the CCC who verifies that they have produced the three pieces of identification required for vetting.
+3 A Identity Verification form on which is the Chair of Deputy Chair of the PSC verifies that they have produced the three pieces of identification required for vetting.

 Data Protection

-This process is completely confidential and only the Chair or Deputy Chair sees any of the forms relating to the process – (no other committee members see any of the potential applicants personal information)
+This recruitment process is completely confidential and only the Chair or Deputy Chair see any of the forms relating to the process – (no other committee members see any of the potential applicants personal information).

 Who should I report a concern to?

-You have a choice of any of the following four routes:
+You have a choice of any of the following 4 routes:

-Diocesan Designated Officer for Child Protection : Mr Andy Thompson, Safeguarding Officer, Good Shepherd Centre, 511 Ormeau Road, Belfast, BT7 3GS.
-Tel: 028 9049 2783
+Diocesan Liaison Person for Safeguarding: Mr Philip O’Hara, Diocese of Down & Connor, Safeguarding Office, Good Shepherd Centre, 511 Ormeau Road, Belfast, BT7 3GS.
+Tel: 028 9049 2798